Chlorella As A Toxin Binder

 Chlorella Research On Binding Toxins

-I always include research on binders that relates to binding of cholesterol as usually, although not always, the reason cholesterol is lowered is due to binding of bile acids which are attached to cholesterol.
+I always include research on binders that relates to binding of cholesterol as usually, although not always, the reason cholesterol is lowered is due to binding of bile acids which contain cholesterol.
 All bile acid sequestratants will lower cholesterol.
 They will also lower many toxins.
 Therefore, when I see research on cholesterol binding, I like to include it to see how the toxin binder is lowering cholesterol and give me an idea of how it might possibly help with other toxins that bind to bile acids.

 Biosci Biotechnol Biochem.
 2007 Apr;71(4):916-25.
 Epub 2007 Apr 7.